Browsed by

 In early 1970s, Suppan bought a land for small scale commercial farming in the outskirts of Sungei Lalang town.
 He successfully harvested some commercial crops.
 But he had to move into Sungei Petani in the 1980s and therefore could not manage the farming owing to the long distance.
 He therefore sub-divided the land into plots and sold them away, donating one plot to the National Spiritual Assembly of Malaysia.
 His thoughts were always centred on the needs of the Faith.

 Even in those difficult days his house was always open to visitors, providing the best hospitality possible within his means.
-Whenever Suppan went to the town, he would not invariably return late, as he had a huge pool of people to talk converse with, having settled in this town since 1965.
+Whenever Suppan went to the town, he would invariably return late, as he had a huge pool of people to talk converse with, having settled in this town since 1965.
 They all knew Suppan as a Bahá’í and his itself became a household for the Faith in this town.
 There was no person who entered his house and left without partaking of meals, some of which were prepared by Suppan who was himself a great cook.
 Anyone would drop in any moment, and so his standard instruction to his wife was to always cook extra.
 His warm hospitality became a household name in the community.
 Whenever he wanted to visit a family, he would make sure he had gifts for all the children.
 Yet one more greatness for which Suppan earned the love and admiration of non- believers was the sincere and genuine love and concern he showed all, listening to their woes and solving their problems, or advising them as to how they could come out of their distressful situations.
 That Suppan was able to show the same genuine and sincere love and feelings for both his family members and believers seems to be the most outstanding virtue in him.

 He was a highly dedicated teacher who believed in the Bahá’í teaching of carrying out work as a form of worship.
 When serving the Cause or the wider community Suppan always believed in excellence.
 On 29 January 2015, His Royal Highness the Sultan of Kedah honoured Suppan with the Bintang Kebaktian Masyarakat (BKM) award, otherwise the Public Service Star award, which is conferred upon those who had performed outstanding service to the public.
 Many of his students who made big in their careers did not fail to visit him at his home.
 The old students of the Arumugam Pillai Estate Tamil School honoured their former teachers, and Suppan was one of them.
 Feelings of gratitude welled up within those students.